Performer kneels on a bare wood floor, surrounded by cables and cassette players

 Since 2014, we have been fiscally sponsored by Fractured Atlas so we might fundraise and apply for grant opportunities.
 We are a not-for-profit collective of artists, musicians, makers and creatives guided by a core committee of dedicated volunteers.
 Visit our volunteer page to join a committee or see our current volunteer opportunities.

 Any oppressive behavior at the DAAC will not be tolerated.
-Oppressive behavior is defined by us as any conduct that demeans, marginalizes, rejects, threatens or harms anyone on the basis of ability, age, cultural background, education, ethnicity, gender, immigration status, language, nationality, physical appearance, race, religion, self-expression, sexual orientation, status as a parent or other such factors.
-If you see or hear anything, please talk to a volunteer or core committee member.
+We define oppressive behavior as any conduct that demeans, marginalizes, rejects, threatens or harms anyone on the basis of ability, age, cultural background, education, ethnicity, gender, immigration status, language, nationality, physical appearance, race, religion, self-expression, sexual orientation, status as a parent, or other lived experience.
+If you see or hear anything, please talk to a volunteer.

 Taking a cue from the former DIY cultural center MESS HALL (Chicago, IL), we have developed a ten point outline of what we as a collective believe in.